-- The teacher population of 123 teachers has declined by 13% over five years.
+- The teacher population of 123 teachers has stayed relatively flat over five years.

 |Kaskaskia College||(IL) Community College Avg.|